The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## **Wishlist Resource**

 ## Create a Wishlist
-Creates a new wishlist, then the wishlist is assigned to the respective customer.
+Creates a new wishlist.
+Requires the customer to be created first.

 Endpoint: ```/api/wishlists```